arrenree/KDB/README.md

 2021-11-26 | 10:25:22.268 | MSFT| 109.9	| 49100| C
 2021-11-26 | 11:49:11.143 | D	| 109.9 |  5600| A

+/ since you need to find max price BY sym (aggr by sym) / you need to use fby function
-/ filter by date, then find max price by sym
+/ first filters by date, then finds max price aggr by sym
-/ groups the aggregation by sym
-/ notice this returns the whole table (max price by sym)

 / if you did this instead: